RomeshAbeyawardena/MMT-Shop/MMTShop.Client/Readme.md

 MMTShop.Shared contains the base implementation (service resolution) for the MenuCommandDispatcher which invokes a specific type of IDispatcherHandler based on the command that was inputted (1,2, q).
-This is to enable future dispatchers to be easily implemented.
+This is to enable future dispatchers handlers to be easily implemented.

-In the case of the MenuCommandDispatcher, the dispatcher recieves a character (char) input from the end-user and using the internal DispatcherDictionary it determines which DispatchHandler should be resolved and invoked.
+In the case of the MenuCommandDispatcher, the dispatcher recieves a character (char) input from the end-user and using the internal dispatcher dictionary it determines which dispatch handler should be resolved and invoked.

-To add additional menu options the additional handlers and associated modules will need to be created/updated under the specific features they implement then the internal DispatcherDictionary will need to be updated to include the necessary commands required to invoke them.
+To add additional menu options the additional handlers and associated modules will need to be created/updated under the specific features they implement then the internal dispatcher dictionary will need to be updated to include the necessary commands required to invoke them.

 The handlers and modules will automatically be available to the built-in